OpenConext-Attic/OpenConext-oidc/README.md

 ## Building and running

 The OpemConext-oidc is a maven overlay for OpenID-Connect-Java-Server.
+Issue a

-Issue a `git submodule update --init --recursive` command to set up the git submodules, then you run `mvn package`
+`git submodule update --init --recursive`

+command to set up the git submodules, then you can run

+`mvn package jetty:run`